ppy/osu-wiki/wiki/Shortcut_Key_Reference/en.md

 - `Left Click`: Place normal hit circles, start a slider or add a new point to a slider being placed.
 Select circles
 - `Ctrl` + `Left Click`: Add new point to existing slider
 - `Right Click`: Toggle new combo, end a slider placement, or removes a point, or deletes an object (only when in selection mode)
-- `Mouse Wheel Up`: Seek forwards
-- `Shift` + `Mouse Wheel Up`: Seek forwards at 4x
-- `Mouse Wheel Down`: Seek backwards
+- `Mouse Wheel Up/Down`: Seek forward/backward
-- `Shift` + `Mouse Wheel Down`: Seek backwards at 4x
+- `Shift` + `Mouse Wheel Up/Down`: Seek forward/backward at 4x
-- `Ctrl` + `Mouse Wheel Up`: Increase/decrease the snap divisor
+- `Ctrl` + `Mouse Wheel Up/Down`: Increase/decrease the snap divisor
-- `Alt` + `Mouse Wheel Up`: Increase/decrease the alt-snapping distance multiplier while in playfield.
-Change timeline zoom while in timeline
+- `Alt` + `Mouse Wheel Up/Down`: Increase/decrease the alt-snapping distance multiplier while in playfield.
-- `Ctrl` + `Mouse Wheel Down`: Decrease the snap divisor
-- `Alt` + `Mouse Wheel Down`: Decrease the alt-snapping distance multiplier while in playfield.
 Change timeline zoom while in timeline
 - `Dragging`: Moving selections of notes (position and time), moving points in a slider.
 Dragging the end of sliders or spinners on the timeline to extend them